 Above this price point is where you will find razors that are popular for reasons other than (or in addition to) performance.
 Different head styles (such as “slant” razors as discussed below), special features (including adjustable razors), and razors designed specifically for travel situations are examples of this category.

-At the high end of the range ($100+, often $200+) you will find the “premium” razors.
-Not too many years ago the Feather AS-D2 All Stainless Steel razor was considered the high-end DE razor.
+At the high end of the range ($200+) you will find the “premium” razors.
+Not too many years ago the Feather AS-D2 All Stainless Steel razor was considered the high-end DE razor (click/tap here for my review of the AS-D2).
 Now it’s practically “bargain basement” (for its class): the past couple of years have seen an explosion of artisan-made, luxury-priced razors with premium materials (like stainless steel or titanium.
 Most razors are made of chrome plated metal alloys) and special handle designs.

-Some of the names often associated with excellent premium-priced razors include (in no particular order) Timeless, Charcoal Goods, Blackland, Karve, and Above The Tie.
-RazoRock is producing a stainless steel razor (the “Game Changer”) at a break-through price point.
+Some of the names often associated with excellent premium-priced razors include (in no particular order) Timeless, Charcoal Goods, Blackland, and Karve.
+RazoRock produces a stainless steel razor (the “Game Changer”) at a break-through price point.

-The high end market of artisan-made razors seems to be starting to contract a bit.
+The high end market of artisan-made razors has contracted a bit.
 There may be more supply than demand.

 New vs. Used vs. Vintage